Why you can trust Bankrate

 Car insurance for Kia Telluride

-The Kia Telluride is one of the most popular SUVs on the road.
-The Telluride has an MSRP of $32,790 and is among the most expensive Kia models.
+The Kia Telluride is a popular SUV on the road.
+The Telluride has a starting MSRP of $33,090 and is among the most expensive Kia models.
 There are four trim levels to choose from, which come equipped with different technology and safety features.
+Depending on the trim you choose, the Telluride comes equipped with seven or eight passenger seats.
 The Telluride is rated as a safe vehicle, with a Top Safety Rating from IIHS.
 However, the Telluride is Kia’s most expensive model to insure, based on average rates.

 |Kia Telluride car insurance||Average annual premium|